 A.

 If you believe you have been added to the Gang List in error, you can appeal your inclusion.
 To do so, you must fill out and submit a Gang Database Status Appeal request form.
 You can include a statement and any supporting documents you wish with your appeal.
 The WPD will provide a copy of your appeal request to the Gang Review Ombudsperson (“GRO”).
 The GRO shall review your request and any accompanying documentation, as well as the WPD’s documentation for why you were included on the Gang List.
 The GRO may meet with you and/or your legal representative.
-The GRO will then issue a written decision on whether you were properly added to the Gang List within 120 days of the appeal request submission and explain the reasons why.
+The GRO will then issue a written decision on whether you were properly added to the Gang List within 120 days of your appeal submission and explain the reasons why.
 If the GRO denies the appeal, you may continue to submit an additional appeal every 18 months.

 A parent or guardian of a minor child may complete and submit the appeal form on behalf of their minor child.
+An attorney may complete and submit the appeal form on behalf of their client.

 The settlement agreement requires the WPD to review and audit all individuals included in the Gang List/Database within 6 months of final approval.
 During this audit, you may be automatically removed from the Gang List/Database without any further action necessary from you.